-The officers do not routinely patrol in pairs, so I am riding shotgun as we respond to a minor crash on the highway.
+The officers do not routinely patrol in pairs, so I ride shotgun as we respond to a minor crash on the highway.
 My questions and his explanations are continually interrupted by the radio over the next few hours.
 Putting his Environmental Science degree to work in a lab after graduation, Officer Cantrell soon realized he wanted a job with “more action, more movement.”
-He certainly has it now.
+He has it now.
 Responding to accidents, traffic stops, and a stolen car report, I point out the calm and respectful way Officer Cantrell handles those involved.
 He admits he “always tries to do the best he can.”
 “I like helping people,” he says.
 “When someone hates me, just because of my profession, it hurts,” he adds.

-Officer Cantrell is testifying in court today which, he confesses, is not his favorite activity.
+Officer Cantrell must testify in court today which, he confesses, is not his favorite activity.
 “I’d rather be chasing bad guys,” he smiles.
 Although it takes him off the streets for a couple of hours, the judicial process is intriguing for me to see.
 Heading back out, the avid hiker and fisherman tells me he works closely with retailers in his West Nashville precinct.
 Theft problems are ongoing, and a recent shoplifting trend is to steal bags and carts full of Tide laundry detergent.
 Officer Cantrell explains this brand of detergent is used in the drug world as a “type of currency.”

 This turns out to be the “interesting and eye opening experience” Officer Cantrell wants me to see.
 Standing close to the door and out of the way, I am impressed with how both officers handle the situation – and it takes a while.
-Working as a team, they are relatable, professional, and clear to the obviously drunk and/or high people in the room.
+They work as a team and are relatable, professional, and clear to the drunk and/or high people in the room.
 By this time, I trust Officer Cantrell to read the situation and keep me out of danger.
 Plus, I am far too engrossed to be frightened!

 After settling things down and leaving the scene, Officer Cantrell predicts we may not be finished with this situation.
 He guarantees we will be back, and he is correct.
 Twenty minutes later we get the call, and this visit ends by taking a citizen into custody.
 Officer Cantrell frisks the suspect, loads him behind the bulletproof glass in the back seat, and off we go to the booking center.
 Although not abusive, our passenger talks non-stop the entire ride.
 I am exhausted listening to the constant babble, yet Officer Cantrell is able to tune him out and concentrate on his job.